Resume Tips

 Key Takeaways:

-• Start your resume with an unambiguous objective statement.
+• Begin your resume by making a clear objective statement.

 • Emphasize transferable skills.